ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * SEO tools with breadcrumbs, caching and structured data
 * ChatGPT-powered content generation and keyword research
 * WooCommerce quantity discounts with a dedicated Elementor widget (requires WooCommerce)
+* Registration and login Elementor widget with optional Google login (requires WooCommerce and Site Kit)
 * Abandoned cart tracking grouped by IP with email/phone capture, a Cart Settings page for selecting an Elementor popup, browsing-time and revisit metrics, an activity log, and recovery emails
 * Tariff management and redirects
 * Expanded SEO Context feeds AI prompts with business details